Concept Heterogeneity-aware Representation Steering: Implementation Details

 This operation is performed on all token positions and across all layers.
 We note that in \cite{arditi2024refusal}, $\mathbf r_i^{(\ell)}$ used for directional ablation is computed via $\mathbf r_i^{(\ell)} = \mathbf{\mu}_i^{(\ell)} - \mathbf{\nu}_i^{(\ell)}$ instead of through Eqn.~\eqref{eq:diff-in-mean}.
 However, with respect to the intervention computation in Eqn.~\eqref{eq:dirabl}, using either computation of $\mathbf r_i^{(\ell)}$ is equivalent in this setting.

 \textbf{Implementation with CHaRS.} Analogous to Appendix \ref{app:exp:act}, we construct the cluster centroids of the activations of the final token from the source and target prompts respectively, as well as the corresponding optimal coupling.
-Upon choosing the intervention layer $\ell$, during inference, each token position across all layers constructs an adaptive steering vector $\hat{\mathbf{v}}(\mathbf{x})$.
+Upon choosing the intervention layer $\ell$, during inference, each token position across all layers constructs an adaptive steering vector $\hat{\mathbf{v}}(\mathbf{x})$ using the cluster centroids and optimal coupling computed at layer $\ell$.
 The intervention is then similar to Eqn.~\eqref{eq:dirabl}, but we replace $\mathbf r_i^{(\ell)}$ with the normalized $\hat{\mathbf{v}}(\mathbf{x})$.